 Collections & Climate Change... bogs will decrease, tree lines will rise and there will be an upward migration of lowland species putting pressure on specialised high elevation plants.
 How will the rare species survive?
-Results from the experiment found common species outperformed....
-In the natural world, coastal waters are warming and bringing tropical marine species to our bays.
-Desert animals are migrating to Victoria.
-Alpine winters are changing, potentially putting plants and animals at risk of starvation and pushing species closer ...
+Results from the experiment found common species outperformed ...

 The world is changing.
 Change is a natural part of the Earth’s cycle and of the things that live on it, but what we are seeing now is both like and unlike the shifts we have seen before.